Docs

 Blocking cards from certain countries helps prevent fraud, ensures compliance with legal requirements, and reduces cross-border transaction costs.
 This is particularly useful for businesses that need to adhere to regional regulations or minimize risks associated with high-fraud regions.

-Supported Payment method
+Supported payment method

 • Card payment method